 Q: What are the licensing requirements for an aircraft in Virginia?

 A: In general, any aircraft that is based in Virginia or operating in Virginia for more than 60 days over a 12 month period is required to obtain a Virginia Aircraft License.
 A Virginia aircraft license cannot be issued unless the aircraft is properly insured and the 2% Aircraft Sales and Use Tax has been paid to the Commonwealth of Virginia.
-The Department of Aviation does not require an aircraft license on aircraft that do not have a Certificate of Airworthiness from the Federal Aviation Administration.
+The Department of Aviation does not require an aircraft license on aircraft that are not airworthy.

 Q: What is Aircraft Sales and Use Tax?